 Creating a compelling message that resonates with an empowered, but hard-to-reach decision-maker.
 This is simply a focus on effective lead generation from a cold start: make the Value Proposition stand out in words and pictures.

-When engaging a buyer in Mutual Value Discovery workshops, with meaningful Interactive Decisioning Tools, the seller achieves sufficient rapport, receptivity and trust to understand the path, people and politics towards a timely win.
+When engaging a buyer in Mutual Value Discovery workshops, with meaningful CRM-based Interactive Decisioning Tools, the seller achieves sufficient rapport, receptivity and trust to understand the path, people and politics towards a timely win.

-Whilst the PiercePoint message is all about creating communications that resonate with hard-to-reach, empowered buyers, the ProofPoint validation of such as message must be built on a solid foundation of buyer-seller interactions and conversations.
+Whilst the PiercePoint message is all about creating communications that resonates with hard-to-reach, empowered buyers, the ProofPoint validation of such as message must be built on a solid foundation of buyer-seller interactions and conversations.
 This is where a Mutual Value Discovery becomes key to reinforcing a compelling case for timely purchases: a solid ProofPoint validation underpinning success at the DecisionPoint.

 As an inherent part of proactive intervention which empowered buyers, Design Thinking requires sellers to show buyers why and how a Mutual Value Discovery is just that: something that is truly mutual and, regardless of whether there is a purchasing outcome, or not, there must be value created for both parties at this stage.

 If you create a powerful PiercePoint and identify would-be early adopter customers who exhibit strong Design Thinking behaviours, then you will find that an open, collaborative approach to the buyer-seller engagement will follow.
 In turn, this should lead to a solid quantification of the Deal Value and Close Date for a win in a ProofPoint - and executed via Mutual Value Discovery sessions - online or in-person.
 The ProofPoint must be validated by a ROI Model.

 By applying a rigorous ROI Model and quantifying Deal Value, and the Cost of Delay or Cost of Doing Nothing, you have, at least, achieved a strong ProofPoint.
-You have given the buyer a strong case for justifying both of these key values: how much to spend, when to spend it - and the consequences of not doing so, from the buyer's (not just the seller's) perspective.
+You have given the buyer a strong case for justifying both of these key values: how much to spend, when to spend it - and the consequences of not doing so, and from the buyer's (not just the seller's) perspective.

-This where XCELD Interactive Decisioning Tools apply: built including one or more ROI Calculators, implemented as extensions to a CRM system, such as Salesforce Sales Cloud instances.
-To engage buyers as CRM user, the CRM technology is extended through apply Web Forms that readily integrate with Salesforce, but do not require each prospective buyer to become a licensed user of the seller's Salesforce Sales Cloud instance.
+This is also where 'Interactive Decisioning Tools' apply: Web forms built as one or more ROI Calculators, implemented as extensions to a CRM system, such as Salesforce Sales Cloud.
+To engage buyers as users, these Web forms must be freely available, but must not require each prospective buyer to become a licensed user of the seller's Salesforce Sales Cloud instance.

-The ROI Model and related ROI Calculator(s) should be built (as Web Forms) on an initial analysis of Current State ('As Is'), in order to explore and calculate Future State ('To Be') advantages, as a consequence of the buyer acquiring the product or service in question.
+The ROI Model and related ROI Calculator(s) should be built (as Web Forms) on an initial analysis of Current State (As Is), in order to explore and calculate Future State (To Be) advantages, as a consequence of the buyer acquiring the product or service in question.
 This becomes a quantification of both an Economic Basis of Decision and an Emotional Basis of Decision.

-With XCELD this is where sales forecasting becomes truly collaborative: it will have a dramatic, meaningful effect on the reliability of sales forecasting, in addition to enabling buyers and sellers to determine win-win outcomes and business cases for new digital and other high-value innovations.
+Here the sales forecast becomes truly collaborative: it will have a dramatic, meaningful effect on the reliability of sales forecasting, in addition to enabling buyers and sellers to determine win-win outcomes and business cases for new digital and other high-value innovations.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!